 Genetics and Reproduction

 Only two kitsune can give birth to another of their kind.
 Human/kitsune hybrids have more magical abilities but don't have the kitsune ki well to be as powerful.
-We usually only hear of the females in the myths.
-This points to the fact that males are quite rare, and males almost never seek romantic companionship outside of thier race.
+We often hear of the females in the myths.
+Though, there are a few stories with males.
+This points to the fact that males are quite rare, and males almost never seek romantic companionship outside of thier race1.

 Growth Rate & Stages